john-aja/Designs/README.md

 # Designs
- Designs I create for clients and friends.
+ Designs I created for clients and friends.